cyrusfirheir/Port-Beryl/README.md

 ### Systems
 - Speech and coloring.
+- Storyline passages can request for location passages and their descriptions/choices alongside making modifications to said properties.
+Uses arrays and custom macros to get the job done.
 - Characters as an object of nested objects.
 Referencing values can be done with dot notation.
 - *Todo:*
   - Opinions.